vijayaratnam/Pillow-Plugins/README.md

 any temporary files.
 While the window is displayed, other (Pillow compatible) image files can be dropped into it from Explorer to view them.
-In addition to Pillow the script only uses ctypes and the Windows API, no 3rd-party modules involved.
+In addition to Pillow the plugin only uses ctypes and the Windows API, no 3rd-party modules involved.

 Usage: